Thu, Jul 2 to Sun, Jul 12

 Say goodbye to Banff as you depart for the glittering shores of Lake Louise.
 En route, stop to marvel at Moraine Lake and the Valley of the Ten Peaks.
 Upon arrival in Lake Louise, you’ll visit Chateau Lake Louise, where you’ll have free time for lunch.
 This afternoon, journey to Yoho National Park, where you’ll see the ethereal Emerald Lake, which owes its color to fine particles suspended in the glacier waters, and bask in the unearthly beauty of this alpine gem.

 Motor through lakes, glaciers and waterfalls in Jasper National Park

-Leave Lake Louise for Jasper, a picturesque town nestled in the midst of Jasper National Park’s shimmering glaciers, crystal lakes, waterfalls, canyons and evergreen forests surrounded by towering peaks.
-En route, you’ll visit the turquoise waters of Peyto Lake (weather permitting) before continuing on to the world-famous Columbia Icefield, one of the world’s most spectacular mountain glaciers.
-Take a guided drive across Athabasa Glacier onboard a vehicle specially designed for glacier driving.
+Leave Lake Louise for Jasper, a picturesque town nestled in the midst of Jasper National Park’s shimmering glaciers, crystal lakes, waterfalls, canyons and evergreen forests, surrounded by towering peaks.
+En route, visit the turquoise waters of Peyto Lake (weather permitting) before continuing on to the world-famous Columbia Icefield, one of the world’s most spectacular mountain glaciers.
+Take a guided drive across Athabasca Glacier onboard a vehicle specially designed for glacier driving.
 This afternoon, visit Athabasca Falls in Jasper National Park.
 While you’re here, opt to join an Athabasca River Raft tour.
 Enjoy an included dinner this evening.